parthupman/care/README.md

 | Erase Marilyn Monroe (celeb) | 19.87 → **17.73** | improves on **all 4** retained identities |
 | Erase Melania Trump (celeb) | 23.28 → **21.90** | improves on 3/4 retained identities |

-Across all 12 target-concept cells and 36 retained-concept probes in the full tables, target erasure strictly improves on 8 (1 tie, 3 losses — all three concentrated in multi-concept Mickey Mouse erasure) and retained-concept preservation strictly improves on 33 (1 tie, 2 losses), at negligible added inference cost (1.2s offline build, +0.7% generation overhead, zero fine-tuning — see `results/SCOREBOARD.md` Table 5).

-CARE is strongest when the target concept has an identity component that is separable from the retained concepts (Snoopy, art styles, Bruce Lee, Marilyn Monroe); on more entangled targets (Mickey in multi-instance erasure, Melania Trump) it still improves preservation but may trade off some erasure strength — this is the expected erase–preserve trade-off the shrinkage parameter `γ` is designed to expose (see the ablation in `results/SCOREBOARD.md` Table 6), not a failure mode.

-**Excluded from this results set:** an open NSFW/I2P smoke-test cell (n=4, not part of the paper's evaluation surface).

 ## Repository structure